hetzneronline/community-content/tutorials/ApacheSslClientAuth.md

 ```
 This sets the depth of the verification.
 It needs to be set if the server needs to check more certificates.
 (This is the case if chained certificates are used.)

 You may also limit the access to specific certificates using "SSLRequire".
+You can find more detailed information in the offical Apache 2 documentation (see: https://httpd.apache.org/docs/2.4/mod/mod_ssl.html#sslrequire).

 ## Step 7 - Prepare directory for CA files